CD Leganés

 Leganés holds home games at the Estadio Municipal de Butarque, which seats 14,500 spectators.

 History

 Lower leagues (1928–1992)

-The club was officially founded on 23 June 1928.
+The club was officially founded on 23 June 1928, when a meeting happened in Madrid.
 Its first president was Ramón del Hierro.
 However the club had to suspend operations in 1936 due to the Spanish civil war, where they remained inactive until they reformed on 4 September 1946.

 Leganés played the vast majority of its existence in the lower leagues.
 In 1977 the club regained promotion to the fourth division, where it had played before for seven years when the category was still the third level.

 Third and second divisions (1992–2016)

 After a steady progression, Leganés reached the new division three in 1987, being promoted to the second division six years later and maintaining its league status for 11 seasons; during this timeframe, it collected two consecutive eighth places (best) from 1995 to 1997.

 On 24 December 2008, Victoria Pavón and Felipe Moreno acquired a majority stake of the club.
 Since July 2009, Victoria Pavón has been the president of the club.

 In the 2013–14 season, Leganés was promoted to Segunda División after 10 seasons in Segunda B.